raheemazeezabiodun/fast-api-task-manager/README.md

 $ cd fast-api-task-manager
 ```

-2. Install dependencies: (Feel free to use any either virtualenv or pyenv)
+2. Install dependencies: (Feel free to use either virtualenv or pyenv)
 ```shell
  poetry install
 ```